Taxation of digital goods: States that expressly do not tax digital goods

 Some of these laws specifically address the taxation of software, which may or may not be interpreted by those states' courts to include downloadable content, i.e. music and video files.

 Response to other countries' digital services taxes

 In response to other countries digital services taxes, the U.S. has threatened to impose retaliatory tariffs, arguing that DSTs unfairly target U.S. multinational corporations (MNCs).
+In June 2025, American president Donald Trump suddenly stopped all trade negotiations with Canada, in retaliation for the existence of Canada's DST, claiming in a post on his Truth Social that the Canadian tax constituted a direct attack on the U.S.